-The DGS-1100-24P switch supports Power over Ethernet (PoE) as defined by the IEEE 802.3af and 802.3at.
-Ports 1 through 12 can support PoE up to 30W.
-Ports 1-12 can supply about 48 VDC power to Powered Devices (PDs) over Category 5 or Category 3 UTP Ethernet cables.
+Ports can be supplied at 48 VDC power to Powered Devices (PDs) over Category 5 or Category 3 UTP Ethernet cables.
 The Switch follows the standard PSE (Power Sourcing Equipment) pinout Alternative A, whereby power is sent out over pins 1, 2, 3 and 6.
 The Switches work with all D-Link 802.3af capable devices.